vdhulst/idavie_docs/docs/source/introduction.rst

 The mission of iDaVIE-v
 -----------------------
 iDaVIE-v is part of the iDaVIE software suite which is under development at `IDIA <https://www.idia.ac.za>`_.
 The DaVIE-v application has been developed in collaboration with `INAF-OACT <https://www.oact.inaf.it>`_ .
 The specific goal of iDaVIE-v is to enable the interrogation of data cubes using Virtual Reality Technology.
-For more details about the iDaVIE software suite development and all its aspects please refere to `Jarrett et al. 2021 <https://ui.adsabs.harvard.edu/abs/2020arXiv201210342J/abstract>`_.
+For more details about the iDaVIE software suite development and all its aspects please refere to `Jarrett et al. 2021 (in press.) <https://ui.adsabs.harvard.edu/abs/2020arXiv201210342J/abstract>`_.

 Codebase and releases
 ---------------------